6,409 views

 Facilities

-Harvard Business School is like a university unto itself with 36 separate buildings on 40 acres of property along the Charles River.
+Harvard Business School is like a university unto itself, with 36 separate buildings on 40 acres of property along the Charles River.
 Strategy guru, Michael Porter, and his Institute for Strategy and Competitiveness even have their own building on campus.
 There is no other business school in the world that can even remotely match Harvard for its expansive classrooms and study halls.

 The campus of Stanford’s Graduate School of Business is small and compact: a complex of eight separate buildings created around three quadrangles opened in 2011, and two residence halls.
-Stanford’s Knight Management Center, named after Nike founder and Stanford alum Phil Knight who tossed in $100 million of the $345 million cost, has given the school modern, up-to-date, world-class facilities that exceed LEED Platinum ratings for environmental sustainability.
-Situated within Stanford University, one of the world’s leading teaching and research institutions, the GSB is within short walking distance of six world-class schools: medicine, law, engineering, education, earth sciences, and humanities & sciences.
-This co-location on one contiguous campus allows interdisciplinary collaboration and study, fostering the creation of breakthrough innovations.
-In fact, 85% of GSB students take classes “across the street” (referring to other Stanford University classes), and 20% of MBA students pursue a joint or dual degree.
+Stanford’s Knight Management Center, named after Nike founder and Stanford alum Phil Knight, who contributed $100 million of the $345 million cost, has given the school modern, world-class facilities that exceed LEED Platinum standards for environmental sustainability.

 Teaching Methods

 While both programs are deeply Socratic, HBS’s case approach is often viewed as the most intellectually challenging or “stressful” amongst the top programs.
 At Harvard, students dissect cases, pose questions, and defend ideas, even when discussions are heated or jarring.
-The case study at HBS thoroughly dominates and overshadows team projects, simulations and experiential learning.
+The case study at HBS thoroughly dominates and overshadows team projects, simulations, and experiential learning.
 The ten courses at Harvard in the first year alone will require 300 case studies.

-Stacy Blackman Consulting had a military client who matriculated to HBS and shared with us after he graduated, “War was easy, HBS is hard.”
+A military client who matriculated to HBS and shared with us after he graduated, “War was easy, HBS is hard.”
 A Stacy Blackman Consulting consultant who is an HBS alum explained, “HBS grades on a curve and a major portion of the grade is class participation.
 An HBS professor can call a student, even if he or she does not have a hand up, and expect an answer in a second.
 I liked being part of a class, watching and learning.
 But, an HBS professor often cold-called a student and could then drill with very challenging questions.”
-Some professors can drag out this cold call to excruciatingly long discussions, although there is a system for cold calling such as identifying students who have specialized expertise into a case or to expose a student who has been checked out during discussion.

 HBS attracts students who view the prospect of getting cold-called in front of 89 other super-smart people as an exciting opportunity.
 The case study method can be an effective pedagogy for the right student.

-Stanford’s culture is more confessional, a ‘know thyself’ exploration that prepares the individual to become not just a skilled manager but a great leader.
-The first-year curriculum is designed to equip students with foundational managerial skills and holistic leadership insights.
 At Stanford, there’s far less reliance solely on case studies.
-Team projects, experiential learning, lecture and simulations make up half the teaching.
+Team projects, experiential learning, lectures, and simulations make up half the teaching.
 Obviously, teaching methods vary by course.
 In “Managing Growing Enterprises,” or “Startup Garage,” for example, Stanford classes lean heavily toward experiential learning.
 In “Strategic Leadership,” however, most of the teaching (60%) is via case study, with about 10% lecture, and 30% experiential learning.

-Sarah Hinkfuss Diekroeger, GSB alum who was admitted to both programs, shared, “I loved the GSB ethos about developing the full person and tapping into my unique leadership strengths.
+Diekroeger, the GSB alum who was admitted to both programs, shared, “I loved the GSB ethos about developing the full person and tapping into my unique leadership strengths.
 I was so excited to take Touchy Feely.
 I couldn’t wait to learn about my classmates in TALK.
 I deeply respected every person I knew who went to GSB.”

 GSB’s famous Interpersonal Dynamics course, nicknamed ‘Touchy Feely,’ is often cited by alumni as the class at the GSB that has the greatest lasting impact.
 The course consists of a “T-Group” of 12 people that meets for 3-5 hours straight with honesty and candor around a prompt, readings or short lecture.
 With many participants brought to tears at some stage through open, raw discussion, it is really the polar opposite of the HBS case study model.
-Other signature experiential programs focus on learning by doing, such as the day-long Executive Challenge, which is the culmination event of the required leadership course in the first quarter.
-The role-play simulation brings more than 200 alums back to campus to serve as judges to provide feedback on students’ leadership approach.
-In the second year, students apply to serve as coaches to put into practice their learnings on leadership.
-In this hands-on way, students are not just reflecting on what others have done in the past, as the case method teaches, but focused on the future and how best to prepare for an ever-changing world.

 HBS interview